AWS Network Load Balancer – NLB

 • ability to load balance across AWS and on-premises resources help migrate-to-cloud, burst-to-cloud or failover-to-cloud.

-• applications hosted in on-premises locations can be used as targets over a Direct Connect connection and EC2-Classic (using ClassicLink).
+• applications hosted in on-premises locations can be used as targets over a Direct Connect connection.

 Preserve Source IP Address